dyyfk/weiqi-fullstack/CONTRIBUTING.md

 - [x] The displayed room list should be reversed.
 - [x] The users can only resign when both users are connected.
 - [x] Google user does not have an email
+- [x] Let users to leave the game if his opponent leaves
+- [x] Error messages do not display properly.
+- [x] Add more user-friendly error message